Source-Digital/sourcesync-android/README.md

 }
 ```

-### Step 2: Add SourceSYnc to your app dependancies
+### Step 2: Add SourceSync to your app dependancies
 Add the dependency to build.gradle.kts:

 ```gradle